Top 10 banks in Singapore for businesses in 2025

 • Company Constitution

-Best digital bank alternatives for business accounts in Singapore
+Best digital alternatives for business accounts in Singapore

 Some popular fintech business accounts include:

-• Wise.
-Formerly known as Transferwise, Wise offers international money transfer service, multi-currency wallets, low-cost international transfers, and global ATM withdrawals for consumers and businesses.
-Wise also lets businesses accept payments in 9 currencies via local bank details and send bank transfers to 80+ countries.
-Here is how Wise compared to Airwallex.
+• Wise: previously known as TransferWise, Wise offers international money transfer services and global ATM withdrawals for consumers and businesses.
+It also lets businesses accept payments in 23 currencies using local bank details.
+Learn how Wise compares to Airwallex.

-• Payoneer.
-Freelancers and businesses can use Payoneer to receive overseas payments, handle business expenses, convert currencies, and get a capital advance based on their monthly payment volume.
+• Payoneer: freelancers and businesses can use Payoneer to receive overseas payments, handle business expenses, convert currencies, and obtain capital advances based on their monthly payment volume.

 Opening a fintech business account in Singapore

-Fintech firms also require documents that verify your business’s registration in Singapore, as well as authorised IDs and proof of address as the business owners.16 The only difference is that the application is done entirely online, and there is no need for an in-person visit.
+Fintech firms also require documents that verify your business’s registration in Singapore, as well as authorised IDs and proof of address of the business owners.30 The only difference is that the application is done entirely online, and there's no need for an in-person visit.

-How does Airwallex help businesses save time and money with their banking services?
+How does Airwallex help businesses save time and money with their services?

-• Multi-currency Global Accounts.
-No need to create a bank account in markets where you operate.
-Airwallex’s Global Accounts lets you easily receive payments in USD, GBP, and 20+ other currencies without incurring any transaction fees.
-It comes with a dedicated account number along with a local branch and bank code, so you can receive, hold, and spend foreign currency without unnecessary conversion.
-Find out how Hey Chips set up overseas business accounts with Airwallex quickly, thus avoiding time-consuming bank visits and accelerating their overseas expansion.
+• Multi-currency Global Accounts: Airwallex’s Global Accounts helps you instantly create accounts in different countries and lets you easily receive payments in USD, GBP, and over 20 other currencies without having to create a local bank account or incurring any transaction fees.
+It comes with a dedicated account number along with a local branch and bank code, so you can receive, hold, and spend foreign currency without any unnecessary conversions.

-• Fast, low-cost international payments.
-Money sent from your Global Accounts are processed through local payment rails, which lets you bypass the SWIFT network and avoid hefty SWIFT fees.
-70% of overseas transfers arrive on the same day.
-Businesses like igloohome have used Airwallex to save SGD 100+ per SWIFT transfer.
+• Fast and free international payments: Airwallex partners with local payment rails and banks in 120+ countries, allowing you to bypass the SWIFT network and avoid hefty fees when you send money from your Global Account.
+90% of overseas transfers arrive on the same day.
+Businesses like Igloohome have used Airwallex to save over S$100 per SWIFT transfer.

-• eCommerce payment gateway.
-Airwallex’s payment gateway lets you accept payments in 180+ currencies using 160+ local payment methods.
-Unlike other payment gateways, we offer like-for-like settlement in USD, GBP, and 9 other leading currencies, which means you can avoid unnecessary conversion to SGD when you accept payments in these currencies.
+• Accept payments in 130+ currencies using 160+ local payment methods: as one of the best payment gateways, we offer like-for-like settlement in USD, GBP, and 12 other leading currencies, which means you can avoid unnecessary conversion to SGD when you accept payments in these currencies.
 We also offer competitive gateway fees for various payment methods.
-See how Dreamcore uses Airwallex' to combat rising payment gateway fees.
+See how Dreamcore uses Airwallex to combat rising payment gateway fees.

-• Borderless Cards.
-Instantly issue unlimited virtual and physical Borderless Cards for free.
-Pay for business travel, social ads, and other expenses wherever VISA is accepted using the currencies in your Airwallex account.
+• Corporate cards: issue multi-currency virtual and physical corporate cards for free.
+Pay for business travel, social ads, and other expenses wherever Visa is accepted using the currencies in your Airwallex account and save on international transaction fees.
 You also get unlimited 1% cashback on all domestic and international spend in all categories.
-See how PURE Group’s employees use Borderless Cards to handle business expenses in USD, SGD, and HKD.
+Discover how PURE Group’s employees use our Corporate Cards to manage business expenses in USD, SGD, and HKD.

-• Streamlined expense management.
-Automate manual bill payment and accounting tasks with Airwallex’s bill pay and expense management.
-Send batch transfers for up to 1,000 recipients across countries, currencies, and transfer methods simply by uploading a file.
+• Expense Management and Bill Pay: automate manual bill payment and accounting tasks with Airwallex’s Bill Pay and Expense Management solution.
+Send batch transfers to up to 1,000 recipients across countries, currencies, and transfer methods by simply uploading a file.
 Integrate Airwallex with Xero and other leading accounting software for instant reconciliation.
-Find out how much time Little Blossom saved by using Airwallex to streamline their accounting, employee expenses, and bill payments.
+Discover how much time Little Blossom saved by using Airwallex to streamline their accounting, employee expenses, and bill payments.

 1. Can foreigners open a business bank account in Singapore without an employment pass?

-Non-residents without an employment pass may be able to open a corporate bank account in Singapore if they are a partner or shareholder of the business.
-Check your financial institution’s requirements, as each one has their own policies for non-residents.
+According to the Monetary Authority of Singapore (MAS), non-residents without an employment pass can open a corporate bank account in Singapore if they're a partner or shareholder of the business.
+Check your financial institution’s requirements, as each one has its policies for non-residents.

 2. What are the required documents to open a business bank account in Singapore?